 This module focuses attention on fair lending risks associated with the use of models for driving credit decisions, establishing loan pricing, as well as elsewhere in the credit process, such as credit line management.
 It is reasonable to anticipate that examiners will assess the overall adequacy of model governance processes in accordance with established regulatory guidance such as Federal Reserve SR 11-7.
 As a general matter, this review directs consideration of the frequency of periodic model review, validation, and testing for fair lending compliance, and approval hierarchies to ensure that models do not contain factors that could treat applicants differently on a prohibited basis.
 Where models specifically include age as a criterion, consistency with the requirements in Regulation B is critical.
 As such, be mindful that Regulation B sets forth criteria that a credit-scoring system must satisfy in order to be considered an empirically derived, demonstrably and statistically sound credit-scoring system.

-Fair Lending Officers carry a great deal of responsibility with respect to managing fair lending risks.
+Over the next several months, we are going to see efforts from the Biden administration and Congress to promote transformational change in the financial services industry to promote racial equality, ensure racial justice, and boost inclusion.
+Fair Lending Officers will continue to carry a great deal of responsibility with respect to managing fair lending risks.
 It can be a challenge maintaining full, fresh knowledge with respect to the current status of an entity’s compliance with the ECOA and the current state of its FLCMS.
 The Baseline modules covered by this article provide a view to the thought process examiners will follow.
 How prepared will you be should that day arrive and your program is put to the test?
 Give yourself an advantage by conducting a review so you can know where you stand.
+The Baseline modules covered by this article provide a view into the thought process examiners will follow.